 Applicants to the PhD program must submit all required application materials on or before February 1.
 Except in extraordinary circumstances, students may enter the PhD program only during Fall term.
-Applicants that do not wish to be considered for funding may apply after the deadline of February 1 but no later than July 1.
-A late fee may be assessed by the Admissions Office for applications arriving after April 1.
+Applications submitted after February 1 are discouraged, and will not be considered for funding.

 Applicants to the M-Stat program are encouraged to submit their application materials by February 1, but may apply throughout the year since they are not eligible for funding and can petition to start the program in Spring or Summer terms.

 The Graduate Committee in the Department of Sociology will review all application materials and make recommendations for admission to the department faculty.
 Upon final approval by the Sociology faculty and the University of Utah Graduate School, the Director of Graduate Studies will notify applicants of their admission status, as soon as possible and typically before April 15.

 Applications must be submitted electronically through the ApplyYourself website.

 No admission decisions can be made until the application with all accompanying documents are submitted.
 The Admissions Department recommends that applications be submitted thirty to sixty days in advance of the department's deadline.

 The requirements listed below are minimum requirements only and do not guarantee admission to a graduate program at the University of Utah.

 - An undergraduate GPA of at least 3.0, based on all undergraduate work or work completed during the last two years (i.e., 60 credit hours) of undergraduate study